Have you ever wondered how safe the applications you use everyday are?

 of computation or programming.

-Let’s take a look at how our ethical hackers
+We give you a look at how our

 hijack a session, or even gain root access